Tips for a Healthy Home Environment

 1. Get houseplants!

 Plants are wonderful for combating toxins and offering cleaner air for your home.
 (Don’t worry, there are many houseplants that are very hardy and easy to maintain!)
 Some popular and durable plants include the spider plant, snake plant, cast-iron plant, peace lily, and chinese evergreen.
 The Mother Nature Network and Mother Earth News have some great articles on what houseplants are appropriate for your home environment, what they are effective in fighting, and how to care for them.
-The plant pictured is a Dracaena Marginata or dragon tree (which I got from IKEA for $1.99!).

 2. Change the filter on your furnace every 3 months.